namiri-tech/docs-rdme-ng/docs/FIRS e-Invoicing System/firs-e-invoicing-system.md

 Below, we'll go deeper into Nigeria's tax authority (FIRS) and the FIRS e-invoicing system.

+## FIRS e-invoicing system introduction

+FIRS is implementing "e-invoices" in stages.

+Nigeria's Digital Economy Policy and Strategy (2020–2030) and support the growth of the digital economy, FIRS is implementing "e-invoices" in stages.

 ### Key Features of FIRS e-Invoicing

 1. Digital Representation of Transactions:\